What Is Phishing?

 These criminals may be trying to commit:

-- Fraud, such as in identity theft or credit card fraud
+- Fraud, such as in job scams, identity theft, or credit card fraud.

 So, it is very important to know how to spot phishing.